Depending on your network, it can cost up to £2 per day to use your phone in Spain. We review the best SIM cards for using your mobile phone in Spain.

 Best for extended trips & heavy data users.

 You can roam in Spain for up to 60 days every 120 days.
 A fair use limit will apply.
-Use your phone in Spain for as long, and as much as you like.
+Use your phone in Spain for as long as you like.
 Best for long trips and heavy data users.
+Good for short term use in Spain (up to 60 days every 120 days).

-There’s no need to register your SIM card with the authorities in Spain.
+No need to register with the authorities in Spain.
 You’ll need to register the SIM card with the Spanish authorities.
+No need to register with the authorities in Spain.

 If you’d like to use your mobile phone in Spain with the least amount of hassle, we’d normally recommend roaming on a UK-based SIM card.